terrehbyte/StarRatings/README.md

 - Star ratings are saved in Playnite as the "User Score" value
 - Supports 0-star ratings
 - Supports clearing an existing User Score value from a game
+- Displays a check (☑️) next to an existing rating, if applicable
+- Adds main menu items for applying or clearing rating tags from your entire library

 > **NOTE - Displaying User Scores as Stars**
 > To show your User Score as stars, you will need to use a theme that supports